mandober/rust-debrief/apx/glossary/glossary-rust.md

 `bors` is a continuous integration bot on github in service of Rust.
 It's a script that runs tests on a, previously reviewed, pull request, merging it if all tests pass successfully.

 ## Dynamically sized type
 Dynamically Sized Types (DST) are types without statically known size or alignment.
 Due to this, these types can only exist behind some kind of pointer.
-A pointer to a DST is a fat (multi-worded) pointer, consisting of a proper pointer and additinal data that _completes_ it.
+A pointer to a DST is a fat (multi-worded) pointer, consisting of a proper pointer and additional data that _completes_ it.
 Two frequently used DSTs are **trait objects** and **slices**.

 ## Fat pointer
 A pointer with accompanying extra information.
 It comprises a pointer and one or more associated fields that "complete" the pointer.
 For example, a string is a fat pointer made up of pointer to some data on the heap, a length (number of characters it points to) and a capacity (additional space for characters reserved).